-Some people turn to exercise to maintain their breasts’ shape.
+Some people turn to exercise to maintain their breasts' shape.
 With the right regimen, the muscles underneath the breast tissue can be revitalized.
-However, exercise is good for your overall health, without the right balance of hormones, it becomes difficult to rejuvenate the breast tissue completely.
+However, even if exercise is good for your overall health, without the right balance of hormones, it becomes difficult to rejuvenate the breast tissue completely.

 Signs of Menopause